A model for horizontally restricted random square-tiled surfaces: Background

 The \textbf{power sum symmetric functions}, denoted $p_\lambda$ are indexed by partitions $\lambda$ and defined as,

 The \textbf{Schur functions}, denoted $s_\lambda$, are also indexed by partitions $\lambda$.
 They are defined as the formal power series,

-where \begin{itemize} \item the sum is over all SSYTs $T$ of shape $\lambda$. \item $x^T = x_1^{\xi_1(T)} x_2^{\xi_2(T)} \dots$ if $T$ is an SSYT of type $\xi$. \end{itemize} While it is not hard to see that power sum symmetric functions are indeed symmetric functions, it is a non-trivial theorem that Schur functions are indeed symmetric functions.
-The change of basis formula to go from Schur functions to power sum symmetric functions exposes the deep relation these objects have with the irreducible characters of $S_n$.
+where \begin{itemize} \item the sum is over all semi-standard Young tableau (SSYT) $T$ of shape $\lambda$ (i.e. those SSYTs whose associated partition of $n$ is $\lambda$). \item $x^T := x_1^{\xi_1(T)} x_2^{\xi_2(T)} \dots$ if $T$ is an SSYT of type $\xi$ (i.e. if $T$ contains $\xi_1(T)$ 1's, $\xi_2(T)$ 2's, etc.) \end{itemize} While it is not hard to see that power sum symmetric functions are indeed symmetric functions, it is a non-trivial theorem that Schur functions are indeed symmetric functions.
+The change of basis formula to go from Schur functions $s_\lambda$ to power sum symmetric functions $p_\lambda$ exposes the deep relation these objects have with the irreducible characters of $S_n$.